 - Newer industries with rapid growth

-Portfolio construction also involves diversification across economic sectors (+/- 10% benchmark), Price-to-earnings ratios (10x – 35x), market capitalizations ($4 billion - $400 billion), and earnings growth rates (12% – 50+%).
-This level of diversification enables the team to control risk by not having significant overexposure to any one area of the market, while allowing enough flexibility to take active bets versus the benchmark.
+Portfolio construction also involves diversification across economic sectors (+/- 10% benchmark), Price-to-earnings ratios (10x – 40x), market capitalizations ($4 billion - $500+ billion), and earnings growth rates (12% – 50+% - average typically around 18%).
+This level of diversification enables the team to manage risk by not having significant overexposure to any one area of the market, while allowing enough flexibility to take active bets versus the benchmark.
 According to Clark Winslow, Chief Executive Officer, “In order to beat the benchmark, you have to be different from the benchmark.”

 Winslow’s sell discipline helps drive investment performance and control portfolio risk.
 The rules inherent in their sell discipline keep Winslow’s decision-makers objective, which is an important trait linked to achieving investment success.
 While other managers may hold on to a declining stock, Winslow acts decisively without allowing emotion to cloud their judgment.
 Similarly, Winslow does not become overly committed to a stock that has performed well.
 A position is either trimmed or sold based on the following guidelines.

-- When fundamentals begin to deteriorate, the stock is immediately sold.
+- When fundamental reasons for owning the stock begin to deteriorate, the stock is sold.

-- Should valuation of a stock reach a level believed to be excessive, it is either reduced or sold.
+- Should valuation of a stock reach a level believed to be full, it is either trimmed or sold.

 - Complete review after a 20% decrease from either a stock’s purchase price or its recent high.

-- A stock position is reduced when the position size exceeds the greater of 5% of the MainStay Large Cap Growth Fund’s holdings, or the benchmark weight plus 100 basis points.
+- A stock position is reduced when the position size exceeds the greater of 5% of the MainStay Large Cap Growth Fund’s holdings, or the benchmark weight plus 1%.

 Winslow believes they can generate consistent excess returns by investing in quality companies with above-average growth.
 While above-average growth is a necessity, valuation relative to estimated earnings or cash flow growth rates is also important in selecting a stock.
 Winslow’s goal is to find securities that are likely to beat “street” consensus estimates.
 In order to find such opportunities, the investment team leverages their research skills.